Are you looking for cat breeds that start with C?

 Cornish Rexes are characterized by a lack of hair.
-All they have is down hair which appears to be curly.
+All they have is downy hair, which appears to be curly.

 Their bodies are slender, and they run as if they’re galloping.
-That’s why they acquired the name, Greyhound of the cats.
+That’s why they acquired the name, Greyhound for the cats.

-They look similar to the Devon Rex, but the Devon Rex has hairs.
+They look similar to the Devon Rex, but the Devon Rex has hair.

-Also, the mutation that causes the Devon Rex appearance is different from the one in the Cornish Rex.
+Also, the mutation that causes the Devon Rex’s appearance is different from the one in the Cornish Rex.

 Cornish Rexes remain playful, curious, and kitten-like all of their lives.
 They’ll enjoy racing, acrobatics, and even playing fetch.

 They are also quite affectionate and love spending most of the time with their owners.